What is this? Ancient questions for modern minds

 The reader can use the book both as a practice manual and as a companion in facing the challenge of living a fully human life in the contemporary world.

-To accompany each of the talks, we have put together a series of questions written by Jim Champion, Bill Cooper and Christine Johnson into a guide for reading group and individual study
+To accompany the book, we brought together a series of questions by Jim Champion, Bill Cooper and Christine Johnson and have produced a guide for reading group and individual study.
+Download it here.

 ABOUT THE AUTHORS